 Kristen Lemaster, originally from Snellville, GA, completed her undergraduate coursework in English, History, and Spanish at the University of Georgia.
 Prior to working at Vanderbilt, Kristen earned a M.S. in Higher Education Student Affairs from Florida State University, where she worked with women’s leadership development, social change peer education, and advocacy for Hispanic/Latinx students.
 Outside of work, Kristen loves a good novel, running, and ice cream.

 Originally from Gary Indiana, ReChard Peel is a Program Coordinator in the Inclusion Initiatives and Cultural Competence Office.
-He completed his Undergraduate work in African American Studies at Purdue University where he focused his research and scholarship on Entrepreneurship as a form of resistance for Black men and Women in the Midwest.
+He completed his Undergraduate work in African American Studies at Purdue University where he focused his research and scholarship on Entrepreneurship as a form of resistance for Black men and women in the Midwest.
 He begin his work in higher education at the University in Notre Dame in the Office of Multicultural Student Programs and Services where he coordinated professional development programs for students of color.
-He received his Masters of Education in College Student Affairs Leadership from Grand Valley State University in April of 2017 and has received several awards for his scholarship around the African American college student experience including the GVSU Graduate Dean’s Award for Outstanding Master’s Thesis and the Graduate Student Award for Dedication to Diversity and Inclusion.
+He received his Masters of Education in College Student Affairs Leadership from Grand Valley State University in April of 2017 and has received several awards for his scholarship around the African American college student experience.
 ReChard is extremely passionate about social justice, race and racism, and intersectionality.
-Outside of work, ReChard is an avid fan of visual and performing arts.
-He is a performance poet and loves graphic design and drawing in his spare time.

 Rachel joined the staff of Inclusion Initiatives and Cultural Competence in March of 2017 after working in the Office of The Dean Of Student.
 She is a graduate of Tennessee State University where she received her B.S. in Human Performance and Sport Sciences with a concentration in Exercise Science.
 Rachel grew up in Nashville and when she’s not working, she loves spending time with her husband and 2 kiddos, reading, and working out.